Kids' Birdwatching Week

 - Take your trip and search for the signs of nesting.

-- Report your observations with our online form (open during the event) and you will participate in the prize draw!
+- Report your observations with our ONLINE FORM by the 24th of May 2022 and you will participate in the prize draw!

 The event is free of charge, without age limit and no prior registration is required.

 Share your photos and memories on social media with the hashtag #lastenlintuviikko (or #barnensfagelvecka) or on the event’s Facebook page!

 You can also send the photos and drawings to us at email@example.com or by mail to: BirdLife Finland, Kids’ Birdwatching Week, Annankatu 29 A 16, 00100 Helsinki.
 The submitted material may be published on the event website or elsewhere by BirdLife Finland, the Finnish Nature League and the Finnish Society for Nature and Environment.